Tutorial · Try Catscope

 export JAR_ID=<jar-id>

-Initialize the proxy configuration:
+# Initialize proxy configuration

 solpipe bidder init $JAR_ID $JAR_ID .

-Fund the Authorizer
+Fund the authorizer

 export AUTHORIZER=$(solana-keygen pubkey authorizer.json)